attalos/fl0wer/README.md

 Reasoner Evaluation
 ===================

-This evaluation was writte for the Fl0wer reasoner and compares it with Hermit, JFact and Openllet.
+This evaluation was written for the Fl0wer reasoner and compares it with Hermit, JFact and Openllet.

 Building
 --------